bitcointranscripts/bitcointranscripts/wasabi-research-club/checking-bitcoin-balances-privately.md

 **Adam Ficsor:** 01:35:43

 Cool.
-Are you familiar with the chaumian blind signatures?
+Are you familiar with the Chaumian blind signatures?

 **Samir Menon:** 01:35:49

-chaumian blind signatures?
+Chaumian blind signatures?
 Yes.
-I'm familiar with the name chaumian, but no, I haven't heard of chaumian blind signatures.
+I'm familiar with the name Chaumian, but no, I haven't heard of Chaumian blind signatures.
 Blind signatures probably did a p-set about that, but I could not off the top of my head say what exactly it is.
 It's for voting, right?
 I think.